 The dough is super simple to make thanks to my Bosch Universal Plus Mixer.
 Cake/Cookie/Bread/Pizza/Dough makers – you need this mixer!

-- Add the flour, water, yeast to the mixer and mix just until combined.
+- Add the flour, water, and yeast to the mixer and mix just until combined.
 Add the salt, mix for a few then add in the oil.

 - Mix until smooth ball forms and the dough pulls away from the sides.